 Body dysmorphic disorder, characterized by symptoms of body dysmorphia, is a mental health condition that may cause constant hyper fixation on perceptions of one’s body.
 They may notice flaws that are unnoticeable or minor to others or may also experience an eating disorder due to standards they set for their appearance.

 Those with body dysmorphia may obsess over their appearance.
 They might wonder, "Why do I hate my body?"
 They might feel the need to constantly check mirrors or receive reassurance from other people that they are “beautiful” or “acceptable” to others.
 They are frequently bombarded with questions such, "Why do I feel ugly and fat? ”.
 This type of anxiety could cause significant distress to the affected person and make it feel challenging to function daily.

 Other signs and symptoms of body dysmorphia include:

-- A very strong belief that there is something wrong with your body that makes the person feel deformed or ugly
+- A firm belief that there is something wrong with one’s body that makes the person feel deformed or ugly

 - A strong belief that other people are taking notice of and making judgments of certain parts of their body that the person is insecure about

 - Engaging in obsessive, impulsive behavior targeted towards the perceived issues on the body, which may manifest in behaviors such as skin picking or frequently checking the mirror

 - Trying to hide these “flaws” through clothes or makeup

 - Consistently comparing oneself to other people, especially comparing the features that the person is unhappy with

 - Showing perfectionist tendencies that interrupt daily life